mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/04-mocking.md

 # Mocking

 Mondrian Framework provides a convenient way to create mock implementations for your functions directly from their definitions.
-This is particularly useful during development, especially when building APIs where the backend logic might not be fully implemented yet, but you need a functional endpoint for frontend development or API contract validation.
+This is particularly useful during development, especially when building APIs where the backend logic might not be fully implemented, but you need a functional endpoint for frontend development or API contract validation.

 ## Mocking a Function